SimonWT/SpringLibrary/README.md

    Put this info to the fields:
    Database: deep_library_3rd_delivery
    User: root
-   Password: root
+   Password: *your password*
    URL: jdbc:mysql://127.0.0.1/deep_library_3rd_delivery
    **PRESS Test Connection** if you succeed **PRESS OK** if you do not succeed please try one more time
+5. go to database properties and change password
-4. Click right button on the "database.sql" and choose execution target "deep_library_3rd_delivery" and press "OK"
+6. Click right button on the "database.sql" and choose execution target "deep_library_3rd_delivery" and press "OK"